AyushamMishra/Project_1/README.md

 # 🏥 Insurance Charges Prediction

-This project predicts **medical insurance charges** for individuals based on demographic and health-related attributes (age, sex, BMI, children, smoking status, and region).
+This project predicts **medical insurance charges** for individuals based on demographic and health-related attributes (age, sex, BMI, children, smoking status, and region).The predictor uses a lineaar regression model .

 The dataset used: [`insurance.csv`](https://www.kaggle.com/datasets/mirichoi0218/insurance)